yoctoproject/poky/documentation/migration-guides/migration-1.3.rst

    KERNEL_IMAGE_BASE_NAME ?= "${KERNEL_IMAGETYPE}-${PE}-${PV}-${PR}-${MACHINE}-${DATETIME}"

-Because the ``PE`` variable is not set by default, these binary files could result with names that include two dash characters.
+Because the :term:`PE` variable is not set by default, these binary files could result with names that include two dash characters.
 Here is an example::